 Language and communication are at the heart of the human experience.
-Learning to communicate in another language is critical to our students' ability to function linguistically and culturally in a global society.
-The APS Office of World Languages envisions a future in which all students will develop and maintain proficiency in at least one other language.
+Learning to communicate in another language is critical to our students' ability to succeed in a global society.
+The APS Office of World Languages envisions a future in which all students will develop and maintain proficiency in at least two languages.
 Our focus is to:

 5th and 8th Grade Assessments

-All 5th and 8th grade students enrolled in language courses were assessed in spring 2013 to determine proper placement in grades six and nine.
-This will allow us to align instruction and articulate the program, avoiding repetition of material covered during prior years.
+All 5th and 8th grade students enrolled in language courses are assessed annually to determine proper placement in grades six and nine.
+This allows APS to align instruction and articulate the program, avoiding repetition of material covered during prior years.
 This school year, teachers are preparing their students for the second year of the assessment by addressing listening, speaking, reading, and writing on a daily basis.

 District-Wide Professional Learning